Azure-Samples/azure-spring-apps-multi-zone/docs/appgw.md

 The Application Gateway gets created with the below settings (omitting some of the config for clarity):

+- `zones`: The application gateway will be deployed in all 3 availability zones.
 - `sku`: We use the `WAF_v2` sku to be able to WAF enable the Application Gateway.
 Since we are also using Azure Front Door, the WAF could also be enabled there.
 - `frontend_port`: Both 80 and 443 get configured
 - `backend_address_pool`: This will be the FQDN name of the Spring Apps service.
 This is the DNS name as it is configured in the private DNS zone on the network.